avizway1/task-management-eks-demo/README.md

 ## License

-This project is for demonstration purposes as part of an EKS microservices architecture example.
+This project is for demonstration purposes as part of an EKS microservices architecture, designed and implemented by "Avinash Reddy Thipparthi".